BalazsGitHub/Nordic-Motorhome-Project/NordicMotorhomeApp/README.md

 2nd semester exam project

-Add consent (At bottom of booking?) - not done

-Get the exact amount of booked days - not done
+Get the exact amount of booked days - partially done as bookings can not be initialized now

 Write comments - not done

 Security (hiding password) - not done

+Do we wanna keep the Drop off point?

+Write report

 ---

+Terms and conditions (At bottom of booking?) - done

 Manage Booking - done

 Log in - done